GSA/fcsm/resources/conferences/2020-research-policy.md

-<br >The Department of Labor’s Data
+<br >The Department of Labor's Data
 Exchange and Analysis Platform (DEAP)

 <p>Christina Yancey,